Updated November 15, 2023

-The question about who actually captures is right is wide open but certainly, CPI does a far better job than RPI as it uses geometric mean instead of the arithmetic mean, involves the consumer behavior to know the consumption with respect to price as in real world we tend to use items less when their prices increases.
-So CPI is a better measure of inflation when used alone or for comparison around the globe.
+The question about who captures is right is wide open.
+Still, certainly, CPI does a far better job than RPI as it uses geometric mean instead of the arithmetic mean, which involves the consumer behavior to know the consumption concerning price, as in the real world, we tend to use items less when their prices increase.
+So, CPI is a better measure of inflation when used alone or for global comparison.

-This has a been a guide to the top difference between CPI vs RPI.
-Here we also discuss the CPI vs RPI key differences with infographics and comparison table.
+This has been a guide to the top difference between CPI vs RPI.
+We also discuss the CPI vs RPI key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more –